quixio/quix-docs/docs/blog/posts/stream-processing-glossary.md

 ### Header

-A header is part of an **event** that contains metadata in addition to the event’s primary data.
+A header is part of an **event** that contains metadata in addition to the event's primary data.
 In contrast to the actual value that the event represents, a header may include a name, timestamp and type.
 Headers vary by implementation.
 Some streaming platforms consider the timestamp part of the header, while others represent it as a fixed event field.